izzymlawton/fantasy-recipes/_recipes/blue-chocolate-chip-cookies-percy-jackson.md

 ---
 *"I recoiled at the taste, because I was expecting apple juice.
 It wasn’t that at all.
 It was chocolate-chip cookies.
 Liquid cookies.
 And not just any cookies – my mom’s homemade blue chocolate-chip cookies, buttery and hot, with the chips still melting."*

-\-The lightening Theif, By Rick Riordan
+The lightening Theif, By Rick Riordan

 ![blue cookies with chocolate chips on wooden table](../uploads/img_0863-720x720.jpg "blue cookies")